Proportional scintillation in liquid xenon: demonstration in a single-phase liquid-only time projection chamber: Results

 For the results in this work, the S1 and S2 signals can be distinguished based on their time order within the unique \Kr signature.
 For more general applications, however, a different classification method is required, that does not depend on the time ordering.
 This can be achieved by exploiting the different underlying production processes, leading to different S1 and S2 signal shapes.
 S1s show a very steep rise followed by an exponential fall, while S2s have a more symmetric shape, where rise and fall times are similar.
 Here, we use the fall-time to rise-time ratio

-where $t_p$ is the time by which $p$~percent of the peak's area has been recorded. \cref{fig:risefalltime}, left shows the distribution of the ratio $\cal R$ for the four \Kr decays.
+where $t_p$ is the time by which $p$~percent of the peak's area has been recorded. \cref{fig:risefalltime}, left shows the distribution of the ratio $\cal R$ for the four \Kr decays, and the value ${\cal R} = 1.8$ used to distinguish S1s from S2s.
 The discrimination power between S1s and S2s, defined by the fraction of peaks assigned the correct category, is shown in \cref{fig:risefalltime}, right.
 It rises from around 40\% at short drift times to above 80\% for drift times longer than about \qty{5}{\us}, where diffusion plays a greater role.
 It also improves with increasing signal size.
 This figure shows data for the rather low $\dV=\qty{3.4}{kV}$, but the discrimination is not significantly affected by \dV.